About D-rek’s angels & warriors

 We organize:

 We don’t just talk about change.
-We show up—and we build it.
+We show up.

 Because silence has never saved lives.
 But truth still can.